Prevent peak load spikes using constraint attribute rules

 Configure a pop-up to display load history

 Previously, you created a calculation rule to report the peak load value when low-voltage services were updated.
 A calculation attribute rule detected a change in the service point load history and logged information in a table.
-Next, you will configure pop-ups to present the information derived from the LoadHistory table.
+Next, you'll configure pop-ups to present the information derived from the LoadHistory table.

 Display and summarize load history

-1. In the Contents pane, expand Electric Device (if necessary), right-click the Low Voltage Service sublayer, and click Configure Pop-ups.
+- In the Contents pane, expand Electric Device.
+Right-click the Low Voltage Service sublayer and choose Configure Pop-ups.

 The Configure Pop-ups pane appears.